-- 1. Transfer credit will be awarded for coursework or relevant training experiences documented by official transcript that indicates the units or hours of training in each subject. - 2.
-Transferred credits cannot exceed 50 percent of the required credits for the AOS Degree. - 3.
-Students transferring from another Corinthian College are exempt from the 50 percent limitation in item 2. - 4.
-Transferable courses must have essentially the same content as Bryman college courses for which transfer credit is being applied.
-The Education Director will determine transferability of credits. - 5.
+- A. Bryman College reserves the right to determine if a transcript is official, and which courses may be accepted for transfer credit.
+It is the official policy of the Office of Admissions and Records to transfer accepted credit into the student's file, and retain the original document.
+These documents cannot be returned to the applicant or forwarded to another institution or agency. - B. Evaluation Process: Education Director, upon receiving an official transcript will determine if any transferable course(s) have essentially the same content and credit/hours as courses offered by this institution.
+For this determination, the Education Department may request the course description/outline and any other document establishing equivalency of the transferable course(s).
+All the transferable course(s) will be documented on the transfer credit form and must be approved by the admission committee.
+Upon approval of the admission committee acceptable credit will transfer into the student file and official transcript. - 1.
+Transfer credit will be awarded for coursework or relevant training experiences documented by official transcript that indicates the units or hours of training in each subject. - 2.
+Transferred credits cannot exceed 50% of the required credits for the AOS Degree. - 3.
+Credits earned in an Accredited and State Approved Institutions are directly transferable. - 4.
+Transferable courses must have essentially the same content as Bryman College courses for which transfer credit is being applied.
+The Admission Committee will determine transferability of credits. - 5.
 A grade of "C" (2.0) or above is required for transfer. - 6.
 Transfer credit is granted only when the total hours for any given course have been documented. - 7.
-Course work taken at another institution after admission to Bryman College is not transferable unless approved in advance in writing by the Education Director. - 8.
+Course work taken at another institution after admission to Bryman College is not transferable unless approved in advance in writing by the Dean / Academic Director. - 8.
 It is an Official Policy of the Office of Admissions and Records to transfer accepted credit into the student's file, student's official transcript and retain the original document. - 9.
-Course work transferred into the degree programs is not included when computing Grade Point Average.
+Course work transferred into the degree program is not included when computing Grade Point Average.